Summary

 Climbing slowly, out of breath, the view is spectacular!

 The suspension bridge you were crossing earlier is directly below you.
-It’s very beautiful!
+The contrast between green water and forest canopy is something else.

 You can enjoy the suspension bridge from many different angles